 I have completed all the Core Competencies framework required for Children and Young People Mind-Ed programme.

-For many years I have worked within an agency, providing one to one counselling with adults, young people and children.
+I presently work as a counsellor at Mind, the mental health charity, as well as in private practice.
+I have many years experience of one to one counselling with adults, young people and children.
 I have also worked as a school counsellor in infant, junior and secondary schools.
 I have counselled carers within their homes as well as working with children, adults, families and groups in equine assisted therapy.

 I have experience of working with many different issues including depression, anxiety, panic attacks, stress, OCD, relationship issues, health issues, trauma, bereavement, loss, self-esteem, low self confidence, family issues, sexual identity, self-harm, post-traumatic stress and anger management.

 I am a member of the BACP (British Association of Counselling and Psychotherapy) and abide by their ethical guidelines.
 I am fully insured; DBS checked and have regular supervision.
 I participate in CPD courses to increase my knowledge and expertise in the counselling field.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.